NeptuneMagicSauce/CatPi/README.md

 - in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight

-- email me the logs
-  per day
-  title = total
-  include all plots of the day as an attached image include today's log.txt

 - bug: when cat eats while we detect dispense he pushes on the scale and we detect too much